balkann/UnityCustomProjectWindow/README.md

 Select a file in the Project window, and the asset detail will be displayed.

 Support
-If you have any questions, feedback, or issues, please feel free to contact us at our email address.
+If you have any questions, feedback, or issues, please feel free to contact alknberkant@gmail.com

 License
 This script is licensed under the MIT License.
 For more information, please see the LICENSE file.